-These days, typical hagwon salaries are higher than what Margaret was paid (no suprise).
-The range is about 18 to 30 million won per year (roughly US$18,000 to US$30,000), with most jobs in about the center of that range (22 to 25 million won).
-This is pretty respectable money if you're used to US McBurger salaries, maybe not so great if you've had more years of work experience, or managed to get a job related to your degree.
-But let's look a little closer.
+These days, typical hagwon salaries are higher than what Margaret was paid (and they ought to be).
+Depending on where you work, the range is about 18 to 30 million won per year (roughly US$16,000 to US$27,000).
+Most jobs are in the center of that range (22 to 25 million won).
+This is pretty respectable money if you're used to US McBurger salaries.
+It might not seem as generous if you've had more years of work experience, or managed to get a job related to your degree.

-Although market "reforms" required as a result of the 1997-1998 IMF bailout have eroded South Korea's social safety net, the government still keeps a lot of life's basics relatively affordable for the sake of low-income Koreans.
-A bus or subway ride is about 1000 won (about US$1 -- some rides cost more in Seoul).
-There are government price controls and management schemes on quite a few essentials, from medicines to petroleum.
+Although the IMF pushed market "reforms" onto Korea as conditions of the 1997-1998 bailout, eating into their social safety net, the government still keeps a lot of life's basics relatively affordable for the sake of low-income Koreans.
+There are government price controls and management schemes on many of life's essentials, from medicine to petroleum (which will include the oil you might burn to stay warm in the winter).

 Not much comes out of your pay envelope, either.
 Korean income taxes for foreigners run about 3 - 7 percent.
-You also pay 4 - 5 percent into the national pension fund (matched by your employer).
-Korea has universal single-payer public health insurance; this takes another 4 - 5 percent of your salary, but your hagwon may pay all or part of this (check your contract).
-You can waive the health insurance if you have your own private insurance, but Korea's is unbelievably cheap by world standards, and the coverage is quite respectable.
+You also pay 4.5 percent into the national pension fund, and that's matched by your employer.
+Korea has universal single-payer public health insurance and this takes another 3 percent of your salary, with your hagwon matching what you pay.
+You can waive the health insurance if you have your own private insurance from home.
+Don't do this until you've checked your insurer's policies on overseas coverage.

 Think about that: you'll typically get to keep about 85 - 90 percent of your salary.
-In the US a good one-quarter to one-third of your paycheck goes for taxes, Social Security, and insurance -- to say nothing of what most Europeans pay.
+In the US a good one-quarter to one-third of your paycheck goes for taxes, Social Security, Medicare, and insurance.
+In Europe it's usually more than that.

 In most cases you won't have to pay any tax on your Korean earnings in your home country.
-For US citizens, the IRS says that if you're physically living outside the US for at least 330 days of the tax year, anything you earn (up to US$80,000) is yours, tax-free.
+For US citizens, the IRS says that if you're physically living outside the US for at least 330 days of the tax year, anything you earn there, up to US$100,800 (as of 2015) is yours, tax-free.
 Even if you came to Korea in, say, July, you may still be able to claim this exemption by tinkering with the dates of your tax year.
 In that case you'll most likely want to get some help from a good tax accountant.

 So, while the salary itself may not sound sensational, it goes a long way.
 Unless you're a real spendthrift, it's not at all hard to bank a nice percentage of your salary while you're in Korea.